golemfactory/golem-architecture/standards/examples/turbogeth.md

 Any "Ethereum-specific" properties would be maintained in this namespace.
 This sample includes:

-`golem.srv.app.eth.rpc-port` - Indication of RPC endpoint port exposed by the provisioned Geth service.
+`golem.srv.app.eth.network` - Indication of Ethereum [network](https://ethereum.org/en/developers/docs/networks/) that the Geth service shall connect to.

 ### Managed Turbogeth runtime